Smart ways to give

 Your answers to these questions will help you decide which of the different structures offers you the smartest way to give.
 Four of the most common options available are:

-The options range from simple and quick, such as a one-off direct donation to complex and long-lasting, such as setting up a private ancillary fund.
+The options range from simple and quick, such as a one-off direct donation to complex and long-lasting, such as setting up a private ancillary fund which is often the choice when it come to ultra high net worth wealth management.
 Let’s take a more detailed look at the options.

 Making a direct donation to a charity is still the most common way to give.